RbtsEvrwhr-Riley/CellSol/website/content/cellsol-design/design.md

 ## Hardware Philosophy

-For the different types of devices, identical hardware is used for the repeater/transmitter parts.
-Whether you are making a WiFi pocket pylon, or a repeater, or a fixed pylon to place on top of a building, using an ESP32, Arduino, or even a future design with a more powerful computer.
-The power systems are also designed to scale in the same way.
+For the different types of devices, identical hardware is used for the repeater/transmitter parts, whether you are making a WiFi pocket pylon, or a repeater, or a fixed pylon to place on top of a building, using an ESP32, Arduino, or even a future design with a more powerful computer.
+The power systems are also designed to scale in the same way, with the same power supply options being interchangeable across the whole architecture.

 Any device on the CellSol network is able to receive and rebroadcast messages.